 Bi-fold or Sliding Doors Sticking: Keep tracks free of dirt and grit.
 Occasional application of silicone spray will enable doors to slide easily and prolong the life of your doors.
+Warranty

-All doors are warranted to be free of defects in material and workmanship as listed in the Warranty Standards.
+All doors are warranted to be free of defects in material and workmanship for one year from the date of closing.
 Limitations to the Warranty include: